-A logic circuit is provided that inhibits the Close Breaker 1(2) output if a reclose initiate (RIP) indicator is not present within 30 ms of the Breaker Any Phase Open input.
+A logic circuit is provided that inhibits the close breaker 1 and close breaker 2 outputs if a reclose initiate (RIP) indicator is not present within 30 ms of the Breaker Any Phase Open input.
 This feature is intended to prevent reclosing if one of the breakers was open in advance of a reclose initiate input to the recloser.
 This logic circuit resets when the breaker is closed.